eXascaleInfolab/orbits/README.md

 # ORBITS benchmark

 - **Paper**: Mourad Khayati, Ines Arous, Zakhar Tymchenko and Philippe Cudré-Mauroux: *ORBITS: Online Recovery of Missing Values in Multiple Time Series Streams*.
 Under review in VLDB 2021.
 - **Benchmark**: The full benchmark contains 15 recovery algorithms.
 We enable the 8 most relevant algorithms: ORBITS (incd), TKCM, SPIRIT, GROUSE, OGDImpute, SSA, M-RNN, pcaMME.
+To enable the full benchmark refer to the *Algorithms customization* section below.
+- **Scenarios**: The benchmark will execute the full set of 15 different recovery scenarios and generate all corresponding plots.

 <!---